httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 This document defines two digest integrity mechanisms for HTTP.
 First, representation data integrity, which acts on representation data ({{Section 3.2 of SEMANTICS}}).
-Second, content digest integrity, which acts on conveyed content ({{Section 6.4 of SEMANTICS}}).
+Second, content integrity, which acts on conveyed content ({{Section 6.4 of SEMANTICS}}).
 Both mechanisms operate independent of transport integrity, offering the potential to detect programming errors and corruption of data in flight or